Sasha Reads, Vol. 8

 The latest selections from Bluebeam VP Sasha Reed's bookmarks list

-Bluebeam VP of Strategic Development Sasha Reed browses far and wide to keep up with the latest on technology, productivity and innovations from the world of design and construction—and beyond.
+Bluebeam VP of Industry Advocacy Sasha Reed browses far and wide to keep up with the latest on technology, productivity and innovations from the world of design and construction—and beyond.
 Here, she periodically shares a few of her favorite recent articles from across the web.